jareddreyer/catalogue/README.md

 #Change log todo/requests

-  - [ ] Add tagging field to group movies for movie trilogies like "batman", "james bond", "xmen"
+  - [ ] Add tagging field to group titles if related e.g. for movie trilogies like "batman", "james bond", "xmen"
   - [x] build latest updates section
-  - [x]  fix season links to IMDB
   - [ ] build listing script for people to create .csv listing of movies to add.
   - [ ] build search functionality
       - [ ]  pagination
       - [ ]  filtering
   - [ ]  check for duplicate movies added
+  - IMDB metadata specific
+      - [ ]  check if metadata exists already before fetching from IMDB
       - [ ]  check if imdb metadata is old
-      - [ ]  check if metadata exists already before fetching from IMDB
+      - [x]  fix season links to IMDB
       - [ ]  add imdb ID field to insert/update form
       - [ ]  and build cross reference checks to imdb for metadata on movies that aren't labeled correctly
       - [ ]  build ajax response to populate values from IMDB to database
   - [ ]  visual bugs